 Conservator, Preventive Conservation

-To provide preventive conservation support for the Collection, including displays and exhibitions programme across sites, new acquisitions and supporting loans out and international touring, with a primary focus on environmental and IPM monitoring across gallery spaces, liaising with the Estates team, and advising on light levels across historic, modern and contemporary artworks.
+To provide preventive conservation support for the Collection, including displays and exhibitions programme across sites, new acquisitions and supporting loans out and international touring, with a primary focus on environmental and IPM monitoring across Tate Britain and Tate St Ives, liaising with the Estates team, and advising on light levels across historic, modern and contemporary artworks.

 Collections Care and Preventive Conservation Activity